AtomLens

 Spotlight, Quick Look, and the macOS "superpowers"

 This is the part that makes AtomLens feel "native" in a way most scientific tools do not: structures become searchable and previewable without opening the app.
-Spotlight indexing adds metadata to files (SMILES, InChI, InChI Key, formula, weight, LogP), and Quick Look turns Spacebar into an instant structure viewer.
+Spotlight indexing adds metadata to molecule and reaction files (SMILES, InChI, InChI Key, formula, weight, LogP, and reaction flags), and Quick Look turns Spacebar into an instant chemistry preview.

 Chemistry engine